 Create an information packet that details your previous work, your freelance rates, and some writing samples.
-Mailing this will cost more than a first-class stamp but it's often worth the cost and—like the saying goes—you have to spend money to make money.
+Mailing this will cost more than a first-class stamp, but it's often worth the cost and, as the saying goes, you have to spend money to make money.
 Just be sure to address the packet to the Creative Director.

 Be Your Own Market Research Firm

 The other thing you can do is mimic the agencies and marketing firms by testing your materials.
 Let's say you have a hundred agencies you're interested in contacting.
 Select ten firms and send them your entire information packet.
 Select another ten and send them a cover letter with just the essential information about you and let them know that they can contact you for work.
 Select another ten and send them a small card (with even less information) and tell them how they can request your packet.